alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 although it may reach the pit of your stomach since it is a highly emotional subject.

+Another popular formulation is:
+"does the world really need another testing tool?".

 ### Learning the Easy Way

 There is a reason why people that start programming